 | None |

-Return On Investment | B.Com honours course involves both theory and practical subjects and it imparts an in-depth knowledge about accounting, finance, and other commerce related subjects which makes it more of a job-oriented course since it also entails various specializations that are industry-oriented and in-demand in the job market. | Economics (Hons.) degree course involves only theoretical subjects along with numericals.
-When compared to B.Com honours, an Economics (Hons.) degree is not much job-oriented, however, this degree has its own job market and Economics (Hons.) graduates can further pursue a Master’s degree in the same stream to get good jobs in fields/ profiles like teacher, research, economists, policymaker, etc. |
+About the Course | B.Com (Hons) course involves mostly theory subjects but it also has practical subjects and it imparts in-depth knowledge about accounting, finance and other commerce-related subjects.
+These make it more of a job-oriented course since the course has various specializations that are industry-oriented and in demand in the job market. | Economics (Hons) degree course involves only theoretical subjects along with numerical.
+The jobs offered to an Economics (Hons) graduate may not be high-paying.
+They have to further pursue a Master’s degree in the same stream to get good jobs in fields/ profiles like teachers , researchers, economists , policymakers, etc. |

-Eligibility Criteria | Candidates must have studied math and economics along with accountancy, business studies, and English as core subjects in class 12th.
-This eligibility criteria, however, may differ from college to college.
-There are a lot of reputed institutes that admit candidates from all streams (Science/ Commerce/ Arts) either through an entrance exam or on merit basis | Candidates from any stream are eligible to apply for the Economics (Hons.) degree course if they have secured a minimum aggregate percentage of 45% or above in class 12th or equivalent from a recognized school board.
+Eligibility Criteria | Candidates who have studied commerce in their 10+2 will get an added advantage during admission.
+They must have also studied accountancy, business studies and English as core subjects in class 12th.
+These eligibility criteria, however, may differ from college to college.
+There are a lot of reputed institutes that admit candidates from all streams (Science/ Commerce) either through an entrance exam or on a merit basis. | Candidates from any stream are eligible to apply for the Economics (Hons.) degree course provided they have studied Mathematics in their 10+2.
+They should have secured a minimum aggregate percentage of 45% or above in class 12th or equivalent from a recognized school board.
 Candidates who have studied the economics subject in class 12th are preferred over other candidates for admission to this course. |

-Salary Offered | B.Com honors graduates get a decent starting average annual remuneration between INR 3,50,000 and INR 6,00,000 | Economics (Hons.) graduates, especially after completing their post graduation from the same field, get a handsome pay package between INR 4,00,000 and INR 7,00,000. |
+Salary Offered | B.Com (Hons) graduates get a starting average annual salary between INR 3,50,000 and INR 6,00,000. | Economics (Hons) graduates, especially after completing their post-graduation in the same field, get a handsome pay package between INR 4,00,000 and INR 7,00,000. |

 B.Com (Hons) vs Economics (Hons): Eligibility Criteria

-B.Com Honours Eligibility Criteria
+B.Com (Hons) Eligibility Criteria

 - Institutions have different minimum aggregate percentage requirements for class 12th or its equivalent.